LOH Staff

 As an educator, Joel has been a guest lecturer, a guest faculty member at Bennington (VT) College, and a master electrician and student mentor for the theater department at Dartmouth College.
 When he’s not in the theater, Joel enjoys resting with his family as well as fly fishing, hunting, kayaking, and camping.

-Maureen Krauland, Development Relations Manager (She/Her)
+Maureen Krauland, Advancement Manager (She/Her)

-Linda Lewis, Development Associate (She/Her)
+Linda Lewis, Donor Relations Manager (She/Her)

-Lucas Mendelsohn, Communications and Engagement Coordinator (He/Him)
+Lucas Mendelsohn, Patron Services and Events Manager (He/Him)

 Hailing from the Upper Valley, Lucas graduated with a Bachelor of Music in Vocal Performance from Keene State College (KSC Class of ’21).
 Having joined the LOH team shortly after graduating, Lucas has loved learning and engaging with the community he grew up with.
 Learn more about Lucas